laderast/RBootcamp_old/chapter1.md

 ## Thinking about aesthetics
 The first thing we are going to is think about how we represent variables in a plot.
 We need to figure out what

 Take a look at this graph.
-What variable is mapped to y, and what is mapped to x?
+What variable is mapped to y, and what is mapped to x, and what is mapped to color?

 ***=pre_exercise_code
 ```{r}